 Signs and Symptoms of Lung Cancer

 In the early phases of lung cancer, a patient may not notice any symptoms.
 As lung cancer progresses, symptoms may include:

 - A new and persistent cough

-- Chest pain
+- Chest or shoulder pain

 - Bone pain

 A patient who notices one or more of these symptoms should speak with their primary care physician right away.
 As with most types of cancer, early detection and treatment are key.